AppLeonet/Twitter/README.md

-# Project 3 - Twitter01
+# Project 3 - Twitter

-# Twitter01 - Part II
+# Twitter - Part II

 This is a basic twitter app to view, compose, favorite, and retweet tweets.